 Most pads will fit most mattresses, but not all of them will fit the extra-deep variety.
 Check to make sure the bands will fit your specific mattress depth.

 Some mattress pads indicate “dry clean only”.
 While you don’t have to wash a mattress pad on a weekly basis, being able to machine wash is very convenient.

 If you look at a mattress pad, you’ll notice that the outer cover is quilted or stitched into a bunch of different squares (or other shapes).
 This quilting helps to keep the filling evenly distributed.

 Think about how plush or fluffy you want your pad to be.
 Larger squares provide a plusher and fluffier surface.
 Smaller square result in a less plush surface, more more of a “springy” feel.

 You’ll find many “benefits and features”, listed in the description when shopping for a mattress pad.
 While some of them are definitely key features to pay attention to, there are a few that you can ignore.
 These include:

 Once the pad or topper is placed on your mattress, it then gets covered with your fitted sheet.
 Which means that you’ll never actually feel the outer fabric of the pad.
 The thread count of a mattress pad or topper is meaningless.

-Same goes for any fancy stripes or other types of designs.
+The same goes for any fancy stripes or other types of designs.
 You’ll never actually see them – so what’s the point?

 Maintaining a mattress pad with anchor bands is much the same as with a conventional mattress pad.
 The bands contain elastic just like the skirted type, so they both wash the same.

 You should plan on washing your mattress pad or topper about once every 3-4 months.
-If you experience incontinence, you might want to increase that interval.
+If you experience incontinence, then you might want to increase that interval.